cran/ggpp/README.md

 ## References

-Aphalo, Pedro J. (2020) *Learn R: As a Language.* The R Series.
+Aphalo, Pedro J. (2024) *Learn R: As a Language.* 2ed.
+The R Series.
 Boca Raton and London: Chapman and Hall/CRC Press.
-ISBN: 978-0-367-18253-3.
+ISBN: 9781032516998.
+466 pp.

+Aphalo, Pedro J. (2020) *Learn R: As a Language.* 1ed.
+The R Series.
+Boca Raton and London: Chapman and Hall/CRC Press.
+ISBN: 9780367182533.
 350 pp.

 Wickham, Hadley.
 2010.
 “A Layered Grammar of Graphics.”
 Journal of